-\textit{Acknowledgements.---} It is a pleasure to acknowledge Marc Cheneau, Cheng Chin, Corinna Kollath, Salvatore Manmana, Anatoli Polkovnikov, Ana Maria Rey, Ulrich Schollw\"ock and David Weld for several insightful discussions.
-This work was supported by a grant from the Army Research Office with funding from the DARPA OLE program and partially completed at the Aspen Center for Physics, supported by NSF grant No. $1066293$.
+This work is supported by a grant from the Army Research Office with funding from the DARPA OLE program and was partially completed at the Aspen Center for Theoretical Physics and the Kavli Institute for Theoretical Physics (KITP), supported by NSF grant Nos.
+PHY-$1066293$ and PHY $1125915$.
+SN would also like to thank the organizers and participants of the KITP program entitled \textit{Quantum Dynamics in Far from Equilibrium Thermally Isolated systems} for numerous engaging and stimulating discussions.
+In particular, SN would like to thank David Huse and Marco Schiro for their insights.